 Because in New York, for example, the 2015 task force determined the state would need thousands of additional ventilators to handle any pandemic or any real emergency.

-He didn't produ he didn't purchase one.
+He didn't purchase one.

 And then you look, well, where did Cuomo spend the money?

-Well, we've gone over that in a lot of detail too.
+Well, we've gone over that in a lot of detail, too.

-I mean, the fact that they spend 750 million dollars on a failed solar panel factory and 90 million on an empty light bulb factory and another, what, 600 million on something else, they could have been buying masks and ventilators and gowns and gloves and everything that they might need, knowing they are ground zero or the most at risk for any of these things.
+They could have been buying masks and ventilators and gowns and gloves and everything that they might need, knowing they are ground zero or the most at risk for any of these things.

 It's them politicizing.